 Do you need a headlamp?

 There’s no shortage of benefits to having a headlamp.
 Any chance to use a valued tool like a flashlight without occupying one of your hands is a welcome device.
 The versatility is where headlamps really stand out.
-They have equally valuable utility whether you are in an emergency situation or jogging at night.
+They have equally valuable utility whether you are in an emergency situation or jogging at night as a coping mechanism, being able to use your hands helps.

 Headlamps can be found on construction sites, in the tackle boxes of fishermen, and in anyone worth their salt’s bug-out bag.
 With a unique set of benefits, you can use a headlamp for both survival and recreation.
 They are lightweight and comfortable to wear; and, despite the compact design, don’t actually create discomfort in the neck of the wearer.